Curse of the Sea Rats Review

 Verdict

-Many people will pick the game up for its art style but will drop it midway due to the flawed gameplay mechanics, mediocre fetch quests, and essentially no sense of progression.
+Many people will pick the game up for its art style but drop it midway due to the flawed gameplay mechanics, mediocre fetch quests, and essentially no sense of progression.
 That is, unfortunately, the real Curse of the Sea Rats.

 This has been our Curse of the Sea Rats Review.
 While you’re here, consider checking out some of our other articles.